 Viz.
 Che Guevara’s: cut off after his execution, preserved in formaldehyde, then flown to Argentina for fingerprinting and identification, laid upon newspaper as though chiselled from a Bernini torso, and photographed lifeless.
 But Che’s hands never became iconic – rather it was his feet (many shoes worldwide have been branded with his name).

-When asked in 1961, six years before his death, what was the most important tool for guerrilla warfare, he surprised his interviewer by not mentioning munition or men, but mobility – to illustrate he tapped his shoes and his feet.
+Asked in 1961, six years before his death, what was the most important tool for guerrilla warfare, he surprised his interviewer by not mentioning munition or men, but mobility – to illustrate he tapped his shoes and his feet.
 This answer was prophetic, for when ambushed in a ravine in the southern Bolivian Andes, Che’s feet were found in a dreadful state, wrapped only in rough leather (he had lost his shoes in a river mishap).
 He was unable to escape capture.

 I have experienced sympathy with his plight recently.
 Wearing a bobble and not a beret, I celebrated my disavowal of capitalism by scrabbling up the otherwise gentle incline that is Orrest Head wearing bourgeois brogues, my companion with middle class hush puppies.
 Like catastrophic human waterfalls we made our way, heroically sans Sherpa, shaped as mobile stalactites (though my stalagmite ambition held sway, mostly).
 Ascension on tenterhooks, followed by a glowing fulfilment: the view was stunning.
 Previous visual whispers of Windermere became fulsome and incandescent in the sun.
 From on high we marvelled at its tapering form, basked as a snake, stretched and sunning itself across the landscape below.